+Another fine Little Library can be found on Arlington a few blocks west of Bronson.
 There is a solar panel powering a light that turns on once you open the door to the box when it’s dark out.
 TRÈS cool!

 Our final stop is this Mini Library, corner of Cambridge St N and Christie.
-This one takes taller books too.
+This one takes taller books too!

 I’ve been adding new boxes throughout a number of years as they are installed.
 If I’ve missed any please feel free to send me a note and I’ll include it on the route.